blaumeise20/template-jsx/README.md

 ### Special features

 Bored of writing crazy expressions for conditional elements?
-Then you can use the builtin `If` Component.
+Then you can use the built-in `If` Component.
 It takes an expression and if that expression is true it outputs the elements.

 ```tsx
 const MyApp: ElementGenerator = () => {